davidjma/PCR-Prediction-Model/README.md

 # Diabetic Post-Care Readmission Prediction Model

 This repository provides the steps taken to filter a given patient dataset to a specific result and runs different deep/machine learning models to quantify the performance.
-- Filtering is done by 'Prediction Model Data Preparation.ipynb'
+- Filtering is done by `Prediction Model Data Preparation.ipynb`
-- Model training and evaluation is performed by 'Prediction Model Building .ipynb'
+- Model training and evaluation is performed by `Prediction Model Building .ipynb`